oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

-# Quick Start
+# Tutorial

-This Quick Start will teach you how to run WebLogic domains in a Kubernetes environment using the operator.
+This tutorial will teach you how to run WebLogic domains in a Kubernetes environment using the operator.
-This Quick Start provides reliable and automated scripts to setup everything from scratch.
+This tutorial provides reliable and automated scripts to setup everything from scratch.
 It takes less than 20 minutes to complete.
-After finished, you'll have three WebLogic domains created and managed by the operator.
+After finished, you'll have three running WebLogic domains which cover the three typical domain configurations.

-The Quick Start covers following steps:
+This tutorial covers following steps:

 1. Pulling the required docker images.

 1. Installing WebLogic operator.

-1. Installing Traefik controller.
+1. Installing a load balancer controller: Traefik or Voyager.

 1. Creating three WebLogic domains.